 4FreeCLE – a website that tracks free MCLE offerings and provides registration links for upcoming programs with the ability to filter by state.

 Above the Law – this legal news website charges for most of their CLE offerings but has a free self- study class each quarter of the year that is approved for credit in California.

-Cozen O’Connor – this global law firm specializing in litigation, business law, and government relations is hosting several upcoming webinars (some covering issues related to the Coronavirus crisis) which provide free MCLE credit.
+Cozen O’Connor – this global law firm specializing in litigation, business law, and government relations hosts regular webinars, some of which provide free MCLE credit.
 Click on the links for individual webinars under “Upcoming Events” on the Cozen O’Connor website to see if a particular webinar involves California MCLE credit.

 LawPay – this company that provides billing services for lawyers has several dozen on-demand courses for free CLE credit on its website, mostly related to ethics.